Norwae/circuit4stream/README.md

 ## Usage

+To include "circuit4stream" in your sbt project, simply declare the following dependency in your `build.sbt`

+    libraryDependencies += "com.github.norwae" %% "circuit4stream" % "1.0.0"

 The chief usage scenario is wrapping an interaction with a (possibly remote) other system with the chance of failure.
 This remote interaction is chiefly modelled as a `Flow[A, Try[B]]`.
 Such a flow can easily be protected by a circuit breaker by just wrapping it via `CircuitBreaker(theFlow)`